GluuFederation/docs-ce-prod/docs/source/installation-guide/install-ubuntu.md

 ### Install the package

-Installation of the Gluu server will be done under `/root`.
+The Gluu server will be installed under `/root`.
 The Gluu Server will create its file system under `/root/` and will be installed under `/opt`.
 File size and [minimum requirements](../installation-guide/index.md) remain the same as the host.

-#### Ubuntu Server 18.04.x
+For **Ubuntu 18.04.x** run the following commands:

 ```
 echo "deb https://repo.gluu.org/ubuntu/ bionic-devel main" > /etc/apt/sources.list.d/gluu-repo.list